Find Affordable College Courses

 Philadelphia, PA

 A rank of #4 on this year’s list means University of Pennsylvania is a great value for mechanical engineering students working on their doctor’s degree.
-Located in the city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.
+Located in the city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at UPenn are $42,932 a year.